-Of course, if the other driver in the crash was at fault and the student driver did nothing wrong, then the other driver's liability insurance coverage should pay for injuries and the damage to the school's car.
+If the other driver in the crash was at fault: The other driver's liability insurance coverage should pay for injuries and damage to the school's car.

 What happens in a car accident with a learner's permit driver in a personal vehicle?

-If the student driver is logging practice hours in a personal vehicle, such as a parent's car, then they may be held responsible for damages they cause, as with any other crash.
-In this case, the parents' auto policy would likely cover the damages, assuming the student driver is listed on, or otherwise covered by, their policy.
+If the student driver is logging practice hours in a personal vehicle, such as a parent's car, they may be held responsible for damages they cause, as with any other crash.
+In this case, the parents' car insurance policy would likely cover the damages, assuming the student driver is listed on or otherwise covered by the policy.

 What happens if you crash during a driving test?

 Student drivers can be responsible for damages they cause during a road test, just like they would be if they had their license.
 Requirements for road test cars vary based your state's BMV/DMV and graduated driver's license (GDL) program, but students usually have to provide their own vehicle for the test.
 If they're using a family vehicle for the test, their parents' policy should cover them if they get into an accident.

 Does a student driver need insurance?

-If the student driver has their own car registered in their name (as with an adult learning to drive, for example), then they may choose to have their own policy or share a policy with someone they live with.
+If the student driver lives at a different address (as with an adult learning to drive, for example), they'll have to get their own policy or share a policy with someone they live with.
 They'll need at least the minimum required car insurance for their state.

-What should you do if you have an accident while practicing with a learner's permit?
+What should you do if you have an accident with a learner's permit?

-Like any other accident, you should exchange insurance information with the other driver, call the police, and then wait for help.
-You'll probably need to provide a statement and take photos of the damage.
-You should also notify your insurance company of the accident to be on the safe side, even if you were driving a car owned by a driving school instead of a family car.
+Like any other accident, you should exchange insurance information with the other driver, call the police, and wait for help.
+You'll probably need to provide a statement to the police.
+You should also take photos and notify your insurance company of the accident, even if you were driving a car owned by a driving school instead of a family car.

 Learn more about the steps to take after an accident.